Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Pogačar TT bike switch to road bike on Côte de Domancy Tour de France climb

-A Closer Look at Pogačar's TT Bike Switch
+Was Pogačar's TT Bike Switch Worth It?

 When Tadej Pogačar switched from his TT bike to a road bike before the Côte de Domancy climb, the cycling world debated whether the move was worth it.
 We used Best Bike Split's Time Analysis Tool to model the aerodynamic and weight trade-offs of the switch — and put hard numbers on whether the lighter road bike actually gained him time on that decisive climb.